YonKu0/BadUSB/Recon/MacOS/Endless Reverse Shell/README.md

 # **Mac Endless Reverse Shell**

+### **Introduction**

-### **This guide is for educational purposes or authorized security testing only.
-Unauthorized access to computer systems is illegal and unethical.**
+This guide provides step-by-step instructions for setting up an interactive reverse shell on MacOS systems using **`nc`** (netcat).
+It is intended for educational purposes or authorized security testing only.
+Unauthorized access to computer systems is illegal and unethical.
+Please ensure you have proper authorization before attempting any actions described in this guide.

-Interactive reverse shell on MacOS systems, leveraging **`nc`** (netcat).
-This approach is designed for stealth and efficiency, avoiding reliance on Python or any other non-standard tools on the target machine.
-Follow these steps carefully to maintain control over the target system discreetly.
+For additional commands and data on reverse shells, refer to the [HackTricks documentation](https://book.hacktricks.xyz/generic-methodologies-and-resources/shells/full-ttys#full-tty).

 ## **Setup Instructions**